Glenn Alan Cheney

 Cheney has taught courses in writing at Connecticut College, Fairfield University, Albertus Magnus College, Norwalk Community College, and Three Rivers Community-Technical College.

-Most of Cheney's books are nonfiction on controversial topics, many of them for young adult readers.
+Most of Cheney's books are nonfiction on controversial or historical topics, many of them for young adult readers.
 Journey to Chernobyl is an account of his 1990-91 trip to the Soviet Union and Ukraine, where he talked with a variety of citizens who had been affected by the nuclear disaster there.
 Journey on the Estrada Real: Encounters in the Mountains of Brazil is about the people and culture along the oldest road in the Americas.
 Thanksgiving: The Pilgrims’ First Year in America, published by New London Librarium, has been well received by thousands of readers.

 Notions from a Time of Peril is a collection of his guest op-eds and column pieces that appeared in The [New London] Day and its subsidiary Times weeklies.